r-huijts/xcode-mcp-server/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+When contributing new features, please include:
+- Implementation code in the appropriate directory under `src/tools/`
+- Tests for the new functionality
+- Documentation updates as needed

 ## License